colinjackson/UIColorIncrements/README.md

 - `-cho_colorWithChangeToAlpha:`

-###Testing app
+###Testing App
-Use the `UIStepper`s to choose the value to increment or decrement the background color.
+Use the `UIStepper`s to choose the value by which to increment or decrement the background color's hue, saturation and brightness, or red, green, and blue values.
 Use the submit button to call either `cho_colorWithChangeToHue:saturation:brightness:` or `cho_colorWithChangeToRed:green:blue:`, passing the displayed values as the arguments.
-Use the RGB/HSB button to toggle between the HSB/RGB color spaces.
+Use the RGB/HSB button to toggle between the RGB/HSB color spaces.

 ##Credits